ReactionMamba: Generating Short & Long Human Reaction Sequences: Related work

 \textbf{Reactive Motion Generation}.
 Reactive motion generation focuses on generating human motion in response to external agents.
 Reactive motion generation is inherently more challenging than generating a single human motion sequence.
-In~\cite{Yang2020}, a motion graph synthesis technique is proposed that generates gestures and body motions in a dyadic conversation.~\cite{HuangECCV2014} proposed to represent dual-agent interactions as an optimal control problem, where the actions of the initiating agent induce a cost topology over the space of reactive poses – a space in which the reactive agent plans an optimal pose trajectory.
-InterFormer~\cite{ChopinInterformer2023} uses an interaction transformer with both spatial and temporal attention to generate reactive motions given some initial seed poses of both characters.
+In~\cite{Yang2020}, a motion graph synthesis technique is proposed that generates gestures and body motions in a dyadic conversation.
+Huang \etal~\cite{HuangECCV2014} proposed to represent dual-agent interactions as an optimal control problem, where the actions of the initiating agent induce a cost topology over the space of reactive poses – a space in which the reactive agent plans an optimal pose trajectory.
+Chopin \etal ~\cite{ChopinInterformer2023} proposed \emph{InterFormer}, an interaction transformer with both spatial and temporal attention to generate reactive motions given some initial seed poses of both characters.
 It incorporates an interaction distance module that integrates softmax-scaled joint distances into the attention matrix.
-ReMoS~\cite{ghosh2024remos} proposes a diffusion-based framework and incorporates spatio-temporal cross-attention and hand interaction aware cross-attention.
-These works primarily focused on generating high-quality short sequences spanning 2 to 5 seconds (around 50 frames), with InterFormer noting an accumulation of errors in longer sequence generation.
-Ready-to-React~\cite{ready_to_react_repo} introduces a framework that models two-character interactions through independent reactions using an auto-regressive diffusion approach.
-While Transformer-based approaches produce high-quality results, they face scalability challenges as the number of persons or frames increases, owing to the quadratic complexity of the attention mechanism.
-In contrast, our method leverages Mamba~\cite{mamba,mamba2}, which alleviates this limitation
+Ghosh \etal ~\cite{ghosh2024remos} introduced Reactive Motion Synthesis (\emph{ReMoS}), a diffusion-based diffusion framework incorporating spatio-temporal cross-attention and hand-interaction-aware cross-attention.
+These works primarily focused on generating high-quality short sequences spanning 2 to 5 seconds (around 50 frames), with \emph{InterFormer}~\cite{ChopinInterformer2023} noting an accumulation of errors in longer sequence generation.
+More recently, Cen \etal~\cite{ready_to_react_repo} proposed \emph{Ready-to-React}, an online reaction policy for two-character interaction generation, where each character independently predicts its next pose in a streaming manner using an auto-regressive model with a diffusion head, enabling long-term interaction generation without requiring future motion information.
+Tan \etal~\cite{tan2025think} proposed \emph{Think-Then-React}, an LLM-based framework for online and unconstrained action-to-reaction generation, which introduces an explicit thinking stage to infer action intent and periodically re-thinks during inference to mitigate semantic error accumulation.
+Although these attention-based approaches produce high-quality results, they face scalability challenges and high memory cost as the number of persons or frames increases, owing to the quadratic complexity of the attention mechanism ~\cite{vaswani2017attention}.
+In contrast, our method leverages \emph{Mamba}~\cite{mamba,mamba2}, which alleviates this limitation.